position

 5. How large should an ingate be relative to the runner?

-Wider runners and large risers increase waste and reduce yield.
-Optimize gate paths and use multiple smaller risers where feasible to balance feed effectiveness and yield.
+Gating systems represent “non-productive” metal.
+Wide runners and oversized risers increase waste and decrease yield.
+The goal is to optimize the flow path and use multiple smaller risers where feasible to balance effective feeding with high metal yield.

 9. What is a spin trap and when should I use it?

-A spin trap is a trap at a runner junction that directs flow into a swirl to separate slag.
-Use it when slag and dross are a regular issue and filtration alone is insufficient.
+A spin trap is a specialized junction in the runner system that directs the metal into a swirling motion.
+This centrifugal force separates lighter slag and dross from the heavier molten metal.
+Use it when slag management is a major issue and standard filtration alone is insufficient.

-10. How often should the gating design be reviewed?
+10. How often should gating designs be reviewed?

 16. Closing recommendations for AdTech